Deluxo/sms/README.md

 ###How does it do?

-It uses a ssh connection to enter commands promt.
+It uses a ssh connection to enter phone's command promt.
 Then it sends commands like *service call isms ...* to send sms.
 It also retrieves the sqlite database of inbox messages and displays it in a list.
 Messages that are too long for a window, can be viewed by selecting an item list and waiting for a popup to show message's full content.

 ![Alt text](1.png?raw=true "ScreenShot")